Best Practices for Tealium iQ

 - When beginning a new project, use Save As to create a new version to separate it from the previous work.

-- When you unsure which option to choose, the Save As method is safest because it allows you to revert to the previous version.
+- When you are unsure which option to choose, the Save As method is safest because it allows you to revert to the previous version.

-Learn more about saving and publishing.
+For more information, see About saving and About publishing.

 Example: Save As vs Overwrite to preserve the Prod version